traelincoln/traelincoln/index.md

-# Congratulations, you've found Trevour Chidoti on Github.
+# Trevour Chidoti on Github.

 This is my github account where you will find some of my work online.